juangranados/powershell-scripts/Install LibreOffice/readme.md

-# Install or update LibreOffice on domain computers using GPO.
+# Install or update LibreOffice on domain computers using GPO and PowerShell.

 Install LibreOffice if previous or no version was detected.